What Does Cocaine Smell Like?Frank Montalvo

 Cocaine is a powerful stimulant known for its euphoric effects when taken.
 Snorting cocaine is common but it can also be injected as liquid cocaine or smoked (in the form of crack).
 Taken in any form or dosage, cocaine is highly addictive due to its potent psychoactive effects which include feelings of heightened energy and alertness.

-When taken regularly, cocaine produces several physical and psychological effects that can have long-term implications on health and well-being.
+When taken regularly, cocaine produces several physical and psychological effects that can have long-term implications on health and well-being, as wide-ranging as mouth and jaw damage.
 Regular users may experience an increased tolerance—meaning they need larger doses of cocaine to achieve the same effects they used to—as well as withdrawal symptoms if they attempt to quit cold turkey.

 These symptoms can include depression and anxiety as well as cravings for more cocaine use.
 Other short-term side effects may include paranoia or psychosis when taken in large amounts over extended periods of time.